Franzen Fajardo: Background and personal life

-Big Brother
+Pinoy Big Brother

 Fajardo was a contestant on the first season of Pinoy Big Brother, which aired in late 2005.

 Fajardo was popular with Filipino audiences because of his comedic nature.
 He was considered the underdog housemate, especially during the first month inside the house, and became known for habitually picking his nose and playing strip games with Jason inside the House.
 As the series continued, Fajardo violated numerous house rules, but despite automatic nominations, the popular vote kept him in the House.
 His mouthing of words (lip-synching) became the last straw.
 After much deliberation, Endemol decided on Day 86 (November 15, 2005) that Fajardo should be evicted.
-However, Cass decided to voluntarily exit the house in exchange for his retention.
-Big Brother decided to let the public choose whether Fajardo should stay or leave.
-The next day, however, voting was stopped and his automatic eviction was finalized after he violated the rules again.
+Fellow contestant Cassandra Ponti offered to voluntarily leave the house in exchange for Fajardo's retention; however, Big Brother instead decided to put his fate to a public vote.
+The following day, voting was halted and Fajardo's automatic eviction was finalized after he committed another rule violation.

-In the years following his appearance on Big Brother, Fajardo appeared in a number of sitcoms and comedy shows, before deciding not to pursue a career in the media.
+In the years following his appearance on Pinoy Big Brother, Fajardo appeared in a number of sitcoms and comedy shows, before deciding not to pursue a career in the media.